Revisiting Neutrino Masses In Clockwork Models: Non-local Clockwork Models

 and $k_1, k_2, \hdots ,k_n$ $\in$ $\mathbb{N_0} = \{0,1,2,3,4, ... \}.$ The normalized 0-mode $\Tilde{\Lambda}_0$ is given by $\mathcal{N}_0\Lambda_0$, with $\mathcal{N}_0$ representing the normalizing factor.
 Using $\Tilde{\Lambda}_0^\dagger \Tilde{\Lambda}_0$ = 1, we get

 To compare with CW, it took n = 40 gears with a = 1, q = -2 to produce O(1) eV mass from the TeV scale, here it can be done with n = 25 for $a_0$ = 1, $a_1$ = -2, $a_2$ = -3 and $a_i$ = -2, i $\in$ [3,n].
-However, compared to the NNN CW model, this model does not give orders of extra suppression unless hierarchy in fundamental parameters $a_i$s are introduced.\\ Now same as earlier, to study the effect of SM neutrino coupling with CW fermions perturbatively, we will consider the interaction term in Lagrangian of the same form as before eq.\eqref{lint}.
+However, compared to the NNN CW model, this model does not give orders of extra suppression unless hierarchy in the fundamental parameters $a_i$s are introduced for $|q| >$1.
+For the coupling strength with unity mod, the combinatorics factor for CN-CW will be much larger as compared to NNN-CW and there will again be larger suppression which will increase with n.
+Table \ref{tab:clockwork_model_comparison} compares CW, NNN-CW and CN-CW for unity coupling strength based on the amount of suppression produced.\\ Now, same as earlier, to study the effect of SM neutrino coupling with CW fermions perturbatively, we will consider the interaction term in Lagrangian of the same form as before eq.\eqref{lint}.

 The Dirac mass matrix in the basis $\{\overline{\nu},\overline{L}_n, \overline{L}_{n-1},\hdots \overline{L}_1 \}$ and $\{R_{n+1}, R_n, R_{n-1},\hdots R_1 \}$ for Y = 0 is given by